adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

 ---

 Make no mistake.
 Naming class names is difficult.
-It’s no coincidence that I discuss semantic class names early on in [MaintainableCSS](http://maintainablecss.com/).

-In that chapter, I explain that we should name a module based on what it is.
+It’s no coincidence that I discuss semantic class names so early on in [MaintainableCSS](http://maintainablecss.com/).
+In that chapter, I explain why we should name a module based on what it is.
 Not what it looks like or how it behaves.
-Even if you’re sold on the rational, there’s still plenty of room for error.

-Even if we avoid stylistic and behavioural class names, we can still get our knickers in a twist.
-In reality, I mean that our class names will be either too generic or too specific.
-Both of which have their pros and cons.
+But, even if you’re completely and utterly sold on the rational; even if you avoid stylistic and behavioural class names, you can still get your knickers in a twist.
+The problem boils down to naming your classes either too generically or too specifically.
+Both of which have pros and cons.

 Most developers go for generic.
 In theory, this is a good because the more generic the class name, the more reusable it is.
 In reality it’s not so simple.

-To show you what I mean we’ll build a login form together.
-This form consists of an email and password field.
-And we'll start off at the specific end of the scale.
+It's easier to explain all this with an example.
+Let's build a login form together.
+Our login form consists of an email and password field.

 To start, we could name these elements as follows: